ashok-khanna/lisp-notes/README.md

         (end-test result-forms*)
       body-forms*)

 The below example will return 81 and print 1, 0, 1, 4, 9, 16, 25, 36, 49 and 64 on newlines.
-During each iteration,

--   LOOP-STEP is increased by one

--   SQUARE is set to the square of LOOP-STEP
+During each iteration, LOOP-STEP is increased by one and SQUARE is set to the square of LOOP-STEP:

     (do ((loop-step 0 (+ loop-step 1))